On the origin of globular clusters in a hierarchical Universe: Mass, metallicity and age distributions of globular clusters

 In this section, we analyse the physical properties of GCs and their distributions in terms of mass, metallicity, and age.
 We will compare these with available observational measurements for the Milky Way and analyse how the distributions vary as a function of galaxy stellar mass.
 For the analysis presented in this section, we have considered only model galaxies that host at least one GC.
 This does not significantly affect the results presented below, except for the two lowest galaxy stellar mass bins considered.
 For such low-mass galaxies, the large number of model galaxies with zero GCs (likely due to resolution limits) has a non-negligible effect on the median distributions presented.

 Figure~\ref{fig:mfMW} shows the mean (dashed line) and median (solid line) mass distributions of GCs associated with Milky Way-like model galaxies, compared with the observed GC mass function of the Milky Way (filled circles with error bars; from \citealt{Harris_1996}).
-The model sample used for this figure consists of 59,951 galaxies that are disc dominated (the bulge-to-total mass ratio is smaller than 0.2) and that are centrals of haloes with mass between $3\times10^{11}$ and $3\times10^{12}\,{\rm M}_{\sun}$.
+The model sample used for this figure consists of 16,916 galaxies that are disc dominated (the bulge-to-total mass ratio is smaller than 0.2) and that are centrals of haloes with mass between $8\times10^{11}$ and $3\times10^{12}\,{\rm M}_{\sun}$.
 The dotted lines show a few individual (random) examples.
 These highlight the existence of a large galaxy-to-galaxy variance (in terms of normalisation, peak mass, presence of a double peak), which is determined by the different merging histories and physical properties of galaxies at the time of GC formation/migration, even though we consider only a limited halo mass range and galaxies with a low number of mergers (as reflected by the cut in morphological type).
+For example, when considering individual MW-like galaxies, we find that the peak mass varies between $\sim 10^3\,{\rm M}_{\sun}$ and $\sim 4.5\times10^5\,{\rm M}_{\sun}$.